 7 Tips Against Cold Hands and Feet

 Skiing is so much fun – fresh air, exercise, sun all day long.
 But what if you cannot enjoy all the skiing fun because you suffer from constantly cold hands and feet and feel your toes freeze?
-SnowTrex has 7 tips against cold hands and feet when skiing.
+SnowTrex knows why and has 7 tips against cold hands and feet when skiing.

 Cold hands and feet while skiing?
 It doesn’t have to be that way!